 - 3 Tablespoons chopped fresh sage

-- 1/4 cup all-purpose flour
+- ¼ cup all-purpose flour

 - 4 cups whole milk

-- 1/8 teaspoon grated nutmeg
+- ⅛ teaspoon grated nutmeg

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1 1/2 cups freshly grated Parmigiano-Reggiano cheese, divided
+- 1 ½ cups freshly grated Parmigiano-Reggiano cheese, divided

 - 2 large eggs

-- 15 no-boil lasagna noodles (from one box)
+- 9 ounces (255 grams) no-boil lasagna noodles (one box)

 - Let cool slightly, then scoop out flesh into a medium bowl and mash with a fork.
 Stir in the ricotta cheese.

-- Add the milk along with the nutmeg, salt and pepper.
+- Add the milk along with the nutmeg, salt, and pepper.
 Raise the heat to high and bring to a boil, stirring constantly.
 Then reduce the heat to maintain a brisk simmer and cook, stirring occasionally, until the mixture has thickened enough to coat the back of a spoon, about 8 minutes.
 Remove from the heat and stir in one cup of the Parmigiano cheese.

-- Repeat with a second layer of noodles, squash mixture and sauce.
+- Repeat with a second layer of sauce, noodles, squash mixture, and mozzarella.
 Add a third layer of noodles and top with the remaining sauce.
-Sprinkle the remaining 1/2 cup Parmigiano cheese on top.
+Sprinkle the remaining ½ cup Parmigiano cheese on top.
 Bake on the center rack until bubbly and slightly browned on top, about 35-40 minutes.
 Cool for 10 minutes before serving.